Technology based on unique DNA SEQ XYZ geometry of kinome

-The Priority Dates associated with DNA SEQ’s Patent Estate are dated January 27, 2014 for U.S. Patent #10,093,982 and November 18, 2018 for U.S. Patent #10,392,669.
+The Priority Dates associated with DNA SEQ’s Patent Estate is January 27, 2014 for both U.S. Patent #10,093,982 and U.S. Patent #10,392,669.
+The patents expire on March 25, 2035 and February 20, 2035, respectively.
 We used the original nomenclature as has been initially published in several key publications.
 The only additional nomenclature referenced is the “Rosetta Stone”, which is used in DNA SEQ’s patented kinome origin, which functions much like a “GPS system” for the crystal kinome in three-dimensional space.
 It provides a navigatable system for diagnostic prediction and for the drug design of novel inhibitors.
 It requires only the key to the coordinates of origin of the “DNA-SEQ XYZ geometry” of the kinome.

 The core of our patent estate is the A/I driven platform.
 The key function of the platform is to translate cancer patient genetic response to kinase inhibitors data, into the “DNA SEQ origin of kinome crystal space”.
 The process of the A/I driven translation begins with imatinib, or Gleevec®, and will expand into other drugs and indications – specifically to other oncogenes with different activating mechanisms.
 Gleevec®was developed by NOVARTIS with initial collaborative input from the first structure (PKA), which is referred to as the “Rosetta Stone”.